Class Schedule

 Course Description:

-The preceptor course is a 4 hour session designed to prepare nurses and VHCPG medical assistants to help new employees transition to their unit and to help new employess transition to their roles.
+The preceptor course is a 4 hour session designed to prepare nurses, therapists and VHCPG medical assistants to help new employees transition to their roles.
 The class focuses on the following topics:

-Roles of the Preceptor, Teaching and Learning Styles, Adult Learning Principals, Generational Connections, Benner’s Novice to Expert Skill Acquisition, How to give Feedback, Conflict Communication and Tools and Resources for the Preceptor.
-Manager approval is required and a pre-learning healthstream module must be completed, which also includes a Learning Style Assessment (VARK).
+Roles of the Preceptor, Teaching and Learning Styles, Adult Learning Principals, Generational Connections, Benner’s Novice to Expert Skill Acquisition, Giving Effective Feedback, Conflict Resolution, and Tools/ Resources for the Preceptor.
+Manager approval is required.

-The class is limited to 20 for small group break out activities and discussion.
+The class is limited to 20 students.
 3.9 contact hours are awarded.

 You will be clocking in and out while attending this course.
 It is your responsibility to ensure your unit work schedule reflects your registration.
 Working the night preceding or following this course will prohibit you from attending and you will be turned away at the door.